ericnost/EDGI/README.md

 ## Example usage

-- `CTRL-F_BC.py` is a customized instance of `CTRL-F.py` for assessing breast cancer advocacy organizations' websites.
 - `CTRL-F_Web-Monitoring.py` is a customized instance of CTRL-F for assessing US federal environmental agencies' websites.
 - `termcount-webmonitoring.R` is a customized instance of `termcount.R` for assessing changes in the use of terms by US federal environmental agencies on their websites.